raulbrito/ember-starter-app/README.md

 ember-starter-app
 =================

-Quick starter for when creating a ember.js app.
+Quick starter for when creating a ember.js app with the Zurb Foundation as CSS framework.

 1. Set the name of the project: